Howarkuo/How-I-think-with-Agentic-Workflow-/README.md

 ### Paper Note
-1. Prompt Repetition Improves Non-Reasoning LLMs: "Emphasis you key point twice in prompt!" arXiv:2512.14982v1[cs.LG] 17 Dec 2025
+1. Prompt Repetition Improves Non-Reasoning LLMs: **"Emphasize you key point twice in prompt!"** arXiv:2512.14982v1[cs.LG] 17 Dec 2025

-2. Lost in the Middle at Birth: An Exact Theory of Transformer Position Bias: "lost in the middle is inevitable by the Transformer design! (casual masking )" arxiv.org/pdf/2603.10123
+2. Lost in the Middle at Birth: An Exact Theory of Transformer Position Bias: **"lost in the middle is inevitable by the Transformer design! (casual masking )"** arxiv.org/pdf/2603.10123